 This watch is stainless steel back, water resistant, quartz, keeps perfect time, if it starts losing time, go and replace the battery, get the same kind of battery that's in it, all you have is battery now, you don't wind up nothing that's going on in this stuff, that is out.
 This is an excellent watch, very good watch, it looks good.
 You can see it from there, this watch looks good.
 I get compliments.
 I was in the bank.
-The lady that [unintelligible 01:57:32] in the bank, the same African-American Bank, I am proud to say that too.
+The lady that comes in the bank, the same African-American Bank, I am proud to say that too.

 My money is in the African-American Bank.
 Good bank too, in Chicago.
 Seaway Bank in Chicago, if you ever move there, I am plugging for them.
 Seaway National Bank in Chicago.
 I was wearing it and I happened to look at it like that.
 A lady came up.
-She said, “Mr. Muhammad," she knew, "Mr. Muhammad, see, I heard that you were selling some [unintelligible 01:57:42] things, [unintelligible 01:58:02] watches?"
+She said, “Mr. Muhammad," she knew, "Mr. Muhammad, see, I heard that you were selling some things, watches?"

 I said, "Yes."
-Because I brought some watches, and [unintelligible 01:57:43] a lot of good watches.
-They're probably on sale right here, some of them, right now.
-And let me tell you, [unintelligible 01:58:11] one of them on there, and the price you get that watch for-- it's a gift.
+Because I brought some watches, in Saudi Arabia a lot of good watches.
+They're probably on sale right here, on the south end, right now.
+And let me tell you,West Air is among them, and the price you get that watch for-- it's a gift.

 How can I do it?
 I got it that way, that's right, I got it for $11 overseas.
 Only thing I had to do was pay duties, a little duty I had to pay on each watch.
 I brought a lot of watches in, with my money.
 With $300, I came back here with 30 watches.
 Then I added to it some more, I ended up with suitcase full of watches.
 Suitcase filled with watches, and you think I cut my brothers out of that?
 No, they got the same thing I did.
 I said, you Sir, just give me what I paid for, give me what I had to pay for these watches.

-Good brother though, that is not for everybody.
+Good brothers now, that is not for everybody.
 Good brothers working with me, around me.
 One of them is security at Wally Green.
-Wally Green, [unintelligible 01:59:06] right here in security.
+Wally Green, right here in security.
 He is making money right now with those watches at this convention, yes. [laughs] And we are happy to be with each other.
 Doing business with each other is making us closer, bringing us to-- We were close before, but doing business with each other is making us even closer.
 Yes, this watch here that I have on cost us like $10, maybe all costs, put in every possible cost it can't go higher, I don't think, than $11.